 We must understand that the firms' primary objective is maximizing the welfare of owners, but, in operational terms, they focus on the satisfaction of its customers through the production of goods and services needed by them.
 Firms state their vision, mission and values in broad terms.
 Wealth maximization is more appropriately a decision criterion, rather than an objective or a goal.

-Have a question for Rahul?
-Ask or leave a comment below!
+Have a question for Rahul or want to leave a comment?